mikkohei13/havistin2/readme.md

 ## Must

-- Command to deploy version other than latest
+- Command to deploy version other than latest.
+First submit to Articat Registry, then deploy from there using --image option.

 ## Should

+- Squareform
-- Keep vakio/adaptive selection when switching square (add variable to base.hrml?)
+    - Keep vakio/adaptive selection when switching square (add variable to base.html?)
-- Refactor names: get, generate ...
+    - Link to heatmap, printable map, result service

+- People lists:
+    - People with complete lists from most squares: https://ebird.org/atlasny/top100?region=New+York&locInfo.regionCode=US-NY&rankedBy=blocks_with_complete
-- Refactor: data generation into shared module
+- Refactor? data generation into shared module
 - manage secrets with secret manager (https://cloud.google.com/run/docs/configuring/secrets).
 - Optimize gunicorn & dockerfile?
 - Port as env var, instead of setting on deploy-time or using default (8080?)